trigaten/Learn_Prompting/docs/tooling/IDEs/dream_studio.md

 ## Features

 Dream studio's main feature is the ability to adjust various configuration parameters of the model, such as height/width of the generated image and steps/sampling algorithm.
-It allows allows for in/outpainting.
+It allows for in/outpainting.

 It currently has an underdeveloped history view (it appears to save pixelated versions of the images to a browser cache, but there is no way to view them).